stylesuxx/v3xctrl/docs/Modems.md

 OK
 ```

-This denotes that you have a valid PDP context with a valid IPv4 address.
+This indicates you have a valid IPv4 address.

-It is possible that you have multiple contexts available here:
+If multiple contexts are active:

 ```bash
 AT+CGDCONT?